hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

 `sglx_sgmgr_password: "{{ vault_sglx_sgmgr_password }}"`

-Ansible vault will be used to encrypt this password, run the command as below
+Ansible vault will be used to encrypt this password, when you run the command as below:

 `ansible-vault encrypt_string 'your_password' --name 'vault_sglx_sgmgr_password'`